 My book reviews, essays, and other articles have been published in print and online magazines—including the Utne Reader, Bitch Media, Adbusters, The Comics Journal, Philadelphia Magazine, Rain Taxi, and Library Journal—and a number of newspapers, including the Philadelphia Inquirer, Miami Herald, Pittsburgh Post-Gazette, and Minneapolis Star-Tribune.

 For several years I worked as a writer and contributing editor for the Philadelphia Weekly, and in 2006 a series of essays I wrote for the paper won an award for column writing from the Association of Alternative Newsweeklies.
 I was a regular contributor to the Philadelphia Inquirer's book section from 2005 to 2016, and for a year I wrote a column for the Inquirer's Sunday magazine called DigitaLit, for which I looked at the places where traditional storytelling and new technologies intersect.
 I write poetry sometimes too, and in 2013 my poem "Kaiho (A Definition)" was published as a Poems-For-All book.
-As a freelancer I most often write book reviews, and am a member of the National Book Critics Circle.
+These days, as a freelancer, I most often write book reviews, and I'm a member of the National Book Critics Circle.

 In 2010 I was a writer in residence at the Anchor Archive in Halifax, Nova Scotia, where I worked on writing that would become my first book.
 That book, a memoir called White Elephants, was published by Microcosm Publishing in 2012.
 My second one, a collection of essays about language called Slip of the Tongue, came out in 2014.
 Cats I've Known, an illustrated collection of stories about cats, came out in late 2017.